KDE/documentation-develop-kde-org/content/docs/plasma/theme/theme-tray-icons.md

 ---
-title: Application Icons in the System Tray
+title: Application icons in the System Tray
 weight: 7
 description: A reference list of application icons
 ---